wpcodefactory/wpfactory-admin-menu/README.md

 require_once plugin_dir_path( __FILE__ ) . 'vendor/autoload.php';
 ```

 3. Then initialize the library with `\WPFactory\WPFactory_Admin_Menu\WPFactory_Admin_Menu::get_instance()` from within the main plugin class.
 Probably the best place is inside the hook `plugins_loaded`.
 If the main class is already being loaded with that hook, you can simply load the library in the class constructor.
+Try to remember to only run it inside a `is_admin()` check.
 > [!NOTE]
-> Try to remember to only run it inside a `is_admin()` check.
+> Most probably, you won't even need to initialize it because it should have been initialized already by some other library.

 *Example:*